serverless/dashboard/node/packages/aws-lambda-otel-extension/README.md

 # @serverless/aws-lambda-otel-extension

-## AWS Lambda extension that gathers [OpenTelemetry](https://opentelemetry.io/) data and sends it to the designated destination
+## AWS Lambda extension that gathers [OpenTelemetry](https://opentelemetry.io/) data and sends it to the Serverless Console ingestion servers

 _Package is still in an experimental stage and subject to major changes._